LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

  omp_target_parallel_collapse_exec      kernel        Similar to above, but
                                         (Collapse)    collapse
                                                       *perfectly-nested*
-                                                      loops, which are specified
+                                                      loops, indicated in
-                                                      in arguments to RAJA
+                                                      arguments to RAJA
                                                       Collapse statement.
 Note:
                                                       compiler determines number
                                                       of thread teams and